 Right by the water (north of Carlsbad) sits a recent darling of San Diego’s culinary scene: Wrench & Rodent Seabasstropub.
 Local and fresh is the name of the game here, with a heavy seafood hand on the menu and Asian flavors throughout.
 Chef David Waite is something of a prodigy in these parts, so if you get a chance, shake his hand and ask him to share his story.
 When you’re ready to order, check off some unorthodox sushi (e.g. Octopus Su Miso and Anchovy Nigiri = yum), then sail into Spicy Scallop Carpaccio.
 If sushi isn’t usually your thing, ask for some guidance; this place has converted even the most ardent seafood haters.

 Fed and fêted by the W&R team, head over to Mission Bay Park.
 Find a place to stow your wheels, then just enjoy a quiet stroll along the water.
 If you want a bit of a splash, head to Seaworld where you can hop on a ride, wave at a killer whale, or pet a dolphin.
+Or if you prefer your wildlife to be the landlubbing type, make a stop at the San Diego Zoo Safari Park, part of the world-class San Diego Zoo.

 Closer to nature and ready for more of that sea air, head back to the car, gas up, and head north along the PCH.